 According to the energy-efficiency organization Energy Star, the temperature differences between the floor and ceiling can be as much as three or four degrees.
 Balancing that difference means increased comfort but it also often means you can set your thermostat lower, saving money in the process.

 To get the air moving correctly during the cold months, your fan needs to run clockwise.

 Ensuring your ceiling fan turns the right way: Summer

 In the summer, you want your fan to waft air down on you.
 That’s because the moving air helps transfer heat from your body just as a breeze does on a steamy July afternoon.
 You’ll not only feel more comfortable, you might even be able to save a bit in air conditioning costs.

-To get that cooling effect, make sure your fan runs in an anti-clockwise direction.
+To get that cooling effect, make sure your fan runs in a counterclockwise direction.

 Even if a ceiling fan turns the right way, it doesn’t actually warm or cool the air.
 But they can make an immense difference in how you get through those really cold and hot spells.